stahta01/cmoc/doc/cmoc-manual.markdown

 To designate a C function as the new character output routine, first define the new routine:

-    void newOutputRoutine()
+    void newOutputRoutine(void)
     {
         char ch;
         asm
         {
-            pshs    x,b  // preserve registers used by this routine sta     ch
+            pshs    x,b  // preserve registers used by this routine, except A sta     :ch
         }

         // Insert C statements that print or otherwise process 'ch'.

         asm